CaiYiLiang/Serverless-ReactNotes/README.md

 # Serverless ReactNotes
 This is a SPA built with React and AWS Serverless service.
 And this [demo](https://github.com/CaiYiLiang/Serverless-ReactNotes) will keep improving in coming July 2017.
-Fun:rofl:
+Fun:blush:

 ---
 ### Story
 > A problem is a chance for you to improve yourself and do your best.

 I have built SPAs with vueJS([demo](https://github.com/CaiYiLiang/vue-demos)) and React([demo](https://github.com/CaiYiLiang/ReactNews)), but it is my first time to get deep into Serverless :thinking: .
 So what's this, is it something like the heroku or websphere I use before?
-Then I do some study on Serverless (I asked google/gitter chatroom/[youtube](https://www.youtube.com/watch?v=fSUEk6iMW88&index=1&list=PLzvRQMJ9HDiSQMe68cti8cupI0mzLk1Gc)) and I found no, it is not like backend technicals I applied beore.
+Then I did some study on Serverless (I asked google/gitter chatroom/[youtube](https://www.youtube.com/watch?v=fSUEk6iMW88&index=1&list=PLzvRQMJ9HDiSQMe68cti8cupI0mzLk1Gc)) and I found no, it is not like backend technicals I applied beore.
 I feel lucky that I got this chance to study serverless Architectures.

 Serverless Stack comes with below advantages:
 - Low maintenance : You don't need to worried about server maintance(Such as the issues I met in my previous company: hight cpu, disk storage and perfoemance), as you push the code to third-party platforms and run there.